Lectures and Performances

 Vocal and instrumental groups give a wide variety of performances throughout the year, ranging from intimate chamber recitals to large-scale concerts.
 Check out the music calendar for more information.

 Performances are typically held in one of the three venues listed below.
-See the campus map to locate each one.

 - Haggin Auditorium, a proscenium-style theater, is the main stage of the Mitchell Fine Arts Center.
 It seats 1,050 and hosts the largest events, such as Kenan lectures and public forums.